 Pros

-- Enjoy unprecedented flexibility and creativity.
+- Enjoy unprecedented flexibility and creativity

-- You’ll get to leverage your degree and build a name for yourself at the same time.
+- You’ll get to leverage your degree and build a name for yourself at the same time

-- You’ll have tons of paths to take, from marketing, to strategy, to editor-in-chief.
+- You’ll have tons of paths to take, from marketing, to strategy, to editor-in-chief

 Cons

-- You’ll probably have to break into the field slowly, building your portfolio, then transitioning out of patient care.
+- You’ll probably have to break into the field slowly, building your portfolio, then transitioning out of patient care

-Breaking Into Health Writing, by Health Writer Hub, is another great course—and it’s quite affordable for what you get.
-It’s a great introduction for a new or aspiring copywriter needs to understand how to actually start writing.
+This course is a great introduction for a new or aspiring copywriter needs to understand how to actually start writing.
 It covers types of writing that are out there (medical vs. marketing vs. health, etc.), and it explores what you need to make an actual plan to get there.
-I highly recommend this course if you’re looking for a writing career where you write content for other companies.
+We highly recommend this course if you’re looking for a writing career where you write content for other companies.

 Check out the spotlights below to learn more about folks in writing roles!

-7. Sales
+10. Sales

-If you’re an actual sales rep, your role is to represent your product, so you need to know it inside and out.
+If you’re an sales rep, your role is to represent your product, so you need to know it inside and out.
 You are also responsible for maintaining (and sometimes starting) relationships with various businesses.

-For example, if you work for Bioness as a sales rep, you will be going around to various rehab facilities and demonstrating your products, as well as training the therapists in their use.
 You can either land a full-time, benefited role as a medical sales rep, or you can try your hand at sales by taking on a commission-only DME sales rep gig.

 Pros

-- You’ll be able to leverage your degree and existing industry connections.
+- You’ll be able to leverage your degree and existing industry connections

 Cons

-- You’ll need to be good at working independently, and you’ll need to get into the mindset of selling.
+- You’ll need to be good at working independently, and you’ll need to get into the mindset of selling

 - April Hoffman – Territory Manager